-[These are the lines most often used to describe how power should be expressed in Tai Chi Chuan.
-So, when issuing a punch or a push you should be going through this sequence.
-It uses the ground force (jin), so the first part of the body mentioned is that which is closest to the ground – the feet.
-Next it links together the legs and waist as the parts of the body most associated with delivering that force to the hands – or fingers as it says here.]
+[These are the lines most often used to describe how power should be expressed in Taijiquan.
+So, when issuing a punch, or a push, you should be going through this sequence, which starts at the ground and goes up to the fingertips.
+Taijiquan uses the ground force (jin), so the first part of the body mentioned is that which is closest to the ground – the feet.
+Next it links together the legs and waist as the parts of the body most associated with delivering that force to the hands – or fingers as it says here.

-[Obviously, this part is not talking about kicking.
-Notice that the palms are not mentioned either.
+Obviously, this part is not talking about kicking.
+Notice that the palms are not mentioned, either.
 In Tai Chi your hand technique is usually a punch or a push.
-Occasionally a back or hammer fist is used, but it’s mainly pushing or punching to the torso or head, both of which use the fingers to make contact with the opponent.]
+Occasionally a back fist or hammer fist is used, but it’s mainly pushing or punching to the torso or head, both of which use the fingers to make contact with the opponent.

-[Taijiquan goes beyond simply using the raw power of your legs to augment the power of punches and kicks – it’s not talking about just doing this physically and externally.
-Instead, it’s talking about making use of the power of the ground through a relaxed bodyused as a coordinated whole.
-This passage also makes it clear that the ground force and the force of the legs are the only power inputs permitted to create jin, so, don’t try and punch or push from the shoulder.]
+Taijiquan goes beyond simply using the raw power of your legs to augment the power of punches and kicks – it’s not talking about just doing this physically and externally.
+Instead, it’s talking about making use of the power of the ground through a relaxed body that is used as a coordinated whole.
+This passage also makes it clear that the ground force and the force of the legs are the only power inputs required to create jin, so, don’t try and punch or push from the shoulder.]

 as an integrated whole,

 one can take the opportunity for favorable timing

 If correct timing and position are not achieved,